danhans42/xpp_psx/README.md

 As well as the above, the software can work with xflash for some functions such as EXE running etc.

- Credits Etc
+ Credits etc
  ===========

  Thanks to everyone on the psx.dev discord.
 If you like this software or use it please swing by and let me know.
+The protocol was kindly documented in the psx-spx document by Martin Korth.
+See https://problemkaputt.de/psx-spx.htm, better version here https://psx-spx.consoledev.net/

  Im not a C programmer at all, so the above may seem somewhat amatuerish.
 Feel free to credit and rewrite or whatever.
 The code was jsut some simple tests I wrote to see if it would work and how it would perform.